couchbase-examples/php-laravel-quickstart/README.md

 All configuration for communication with the database is read from the environment variables.
 We have provided a convenience feature in this quickstart to read the environment variables from a local file, `config/couchbase.php`.

-Set the values for the Couchbase connection in the `config/couchbase.php` file.
+> Note: Set the values for the Couchbase connection in the `config/couchbase.php` file.
 This file is used to store sensitive information and should not be checked into version control.

-> Note: Files starting with `.` could be hidden in the file manager in your Unix based systems including GNU/Linux and Mac OS.

 ```php
 <?php